aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/overview/_index.md

 The Aspose.PDF for JavaScript supports a wide variety of functions such as:

+- Set, Get, and Remove PDF File Information
+- Delete Bookmarks
+- Delete Annotations
+- Delete JavaScripts
-- extract a text from PDF
+- Extract a text from PDF
-- optimize PDF document
+- Optimize PDF document
-- add a stamp to PDF file
-- add a image to PDF file
+- Optimize resources
-- split PDF to two files
+- Split PDF to two files
+- Merge two files to PDF
-- convert PDF to Images format
+- Repair PDF
+- Convertion features

 In addition, Aspose.PDF for JavaScript via C++ can be applied to easily convert PDF to JPEG, and PDF to PNG images with high performance and perfect quality.
 Also, this toolkit supports encrypting and decrypting PDF documents.